Grilling Cleanup Tips

 One of the best cookout cleanup tips is to start with a clean house.
 Your home looks great when your guests arrive, and you have less to do after the party.
 Do a thorough cleaning of your home and outdoor space the day before the party.

 Decorations add that wow factor to your backyard party, but they also leave you with more to clean after the guests leave.
-If you want to dress up your backyard with decorations, keep them simple, so you have less to get rid of after the gathering.
+If you want to dress up your backyard with cookout decorations, keep them simple, so you have less to get rid of after the gathering.
+Here are a few ideas:

 When looking for cookout and picnic cleanup ideas, think disposable.
 Disposable plates, bowls, cups and utensils are much easier to clean up after a party.
 Even if you don’t normally use them, you might consider them for your barbeque.
 Guests can easily throw their things away when they’re done using them, so they handle some of the cleanup for you.
 Anything that does get left behind is easy enough to throw away yourself.
 Plus, you eliminate the need to wash a sink full of dishes after everyone leaves.